karthikpamidimarri/advanced-react-revision/README.md

   yarn init <br>

-  It will create package.json file and give entry point to lib/server.js
+  It will create package.json file and give entry point to lib/server.js<br>

+## Step5:
+  To watch server using pm2 <br>

+##To use pm2 run the below commands
+For server ready run the command: yarn dev
+To check logs run : yarn pm2 logs
+To delete server : yarn pm2 delete server